-SOR verified by RMI but not certified by RMAP due to incomplete or not yet commenced auditing process.
+SOR is identified by RMI but not certified by LBMA, RJC, and/or RMAP due to incomplete or not yet commenced auditing process.
 SORs seek certification regardless of their location to prove their ethical sourcing activities.

-AB Electrolux (publ), 556009-4178

-Mailing address: SE-105 45 Stockholm, Sweden

-Visiting address: S:t Göransgatan 143, Stockholm

-Telephone: +46 8 738 60 00 Website: electroluxgroup.com

-For more detail and comprehensive performance data, please see our Sustainability and GRI report:
+AB Electrolux Group (publ), 556009-4178 Mailing address: SE-105 45 Stockholm, Sweden Visiting address: S:t Göransgatan 143, Stockholm Telephone: +46 8 738 60 00 Website: electroluxgroup.com For more detail and comprehensive performance data, please see our Sustainability and GRI report: www.electroluxgroup.com/sustainabilityreport2022

-www.electroluxgroup.com/sustainabilityreport2021